 FMHACA regulates the use of additives which must comply with both international and national food safety standards.
 Individual food and beverage standards, where applicable, reference both permitted and prohibited additives.
-For example in the case of wine, tanic acid can be used for clarification purposes, while coloring substances are prohibited with the exception of oenocyanine or caramel.
+For example in the case of wine, tanic acid can be used for clarification purposes, but coloring substances are prohibited with the exception of oenocyanine or caramel.
+In addition, there is a specific national standard for food additives.